vbuch/node-signpdf/README.md

 That's where `node-signpdf` kicks in.
 Given a PDF and a P12 certificate a signature is generated in detached mode and is replaced in the placeholder.
 This is best demonstrated in [the tests](https://github.com/vbuch/node-signpdf/blob/master/src/signpdf.test.js#L198).

-**Note:** Signing in detached mode makes the signature length independent of the PDF's content length, but it may still depend on the certificate used.
-So it's a good practice to leave some extra room in the placeholder.
+**Note:** Signing in detached mode makes the signature length independent of the PDF's content length, but it may still vary between different signing certificates.
+Note the actual signature length your certificate produces to properly configure the placeholder length.

 ## Dependencies